mahch40/mahch40.github.io/_posts/2023-11-07-Post-Number-5.md

 </div>
 {% endraw %}
 <br>
 What I learned here was that this AI can't understand negative!
-Try this: "A picture without moons and a with a beautiful jungle" you are gonna get a moon.
+Try this: "A picture without moons and a with a beautiful jungle.", you are gonna get a moon.
 It analysis the words not the meaning.
 Though pictures were actually nice.
 <br>
 I tried another way of saying I don't want moons and also I wanted a little bit of darkness.